r3da/stratux-webHud/README.md

 stratux-webHud is a simple Html application that is displayed on a web page in the Chromium browser in Kiosk mode, running on the Stratux RPi itself.
 You then use either a HDMI cable from the Stratux to a Hudly or other HDMI capable projector, or a 3.5mm TRRS cable from the composite video jack on the Stratux to the backup camera port on the Kivic HUD.

 This application has been tested on Raspberry pi 2B and 3B.
-I am currently testing on a Pi Zero W, using a USB expansion card.
+I am currently testing on a Pi Zero W, using a USB expansion card, and also working on a configuration layer that is accessible from the Stratux settings web page.

 An example of the 3.5mm  TRSS cable can be seen at http://www.l-com.com/audio-video-thinline-35mm-cable-assemblies-male-to-male-4-circuit-tip-ring-ring-sleeve-trrs